CityOfZion/wallet-connect-sdk/packages/wallet-connect-sdk-svelte/README.md

 };

 <script>
-    /**
+    const autoManageSession = true
-     * autoManageSession is an optional parameter and by default it is true */ const autoManageSession = false const wcSdk = new WCSDKStore(wcOptions, autoManageSession)
+    const wcSdk = new WCSDKStore(wcOptions, autoManageSession)
 </script>
 ```

 `autoManageSession` will reload the user's connected session and subscribe to the `disconnect` event.
-If you don't want this at startup, set the second constructor parameter to false and call the `manageSession` method at the correct time.
+It is `true` by default and if you don't want this at startup, set the second constructor parameter to false and call the `manageSession` method at the correct time.

 ## Usage
 Check this [Usage Guide](../../USAGE_GUIDE.md) to see how to use this SDK on your application.